Music Therapy Camps

 Not your average camp, not your average kid.

-Seattle Pacific University in partnership with EMP Museum present summer 2015 Music Therapy Camps for children ages 6-14 on the autism spectrum, or with related developmental disabilities.
+Seattle Pacific University partners with EMP Museum to present Music Therapy Camps for children ages 6-14 on the autism spectrum, or with related developmental disabilities.
+Music Therapy Camps will return to EMP in 2017.

 About SPU's Music Therapy Program